alanlivio/predict360user/README.md

 # predict360user

 Python library to predict user navigation in 360 videos.
-It extends extends [Rondon 360-videos models/dataset collection](https://gitlab.com/miguelfromeror/head-motion-prediction) and is composed by these main classes:
+It extends extends [Rondon 360-videos models/dataset collection](https://gitlab.com/miguelfromeror/head-motion-prediction).

+## Classes

+The main library classes are:

 * `Dataset`: stores the dataset in memory as a pandas.DataFrame and provides functions for data preprocessing, such as user clustering by entropy.

 |     | ds    | user    | video         | traject       | traject_hmps |
 | --- | ----- | ------- | ------------- | ------------- | ------------ |